yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 `systemctl restart sshd`

+If you have SELinux enabled, you should now see, that the sshd not restarting.
+In this case we need to inform SELinux about the new SSH port:

+`semanage port -a -t ssh_port_t -p tcp 1234`

+Now you can try again to restart sshd service.
 After that we should be able to login as monty with our private key over ssh port 5876.

 ## Update the system